-Jay Anderson, Derryl Barr, Ralph Chou, Fred Espenak, Michael Gill, Jim Huddle, Bill Kramer, Bill Livingston, Lunt Telescopes, Jay Pasachoff, Rainbow Symphony, Glenn Schneider, Michael Zeiler
+Jay Anderson, Derryl Barr, Celestron, Ralph Chou, Fred Espenak, Michael Gill, Jim Huddle, Bill Kramer, Bill Livingston, Jay Pasachoff, Glenn Schneider, and Michael Zeiler.

 And of course the teams of the facilities at Sacramento Peak, the New Mexico Museum of Space History, and The Lodge Resort, and TravelQuest's sponsoring the openings reception at the NM Museum of Space History.
 Last but not least thank you to all speakers who have willingly accepted or proposed to cooperate at SEC2014.